 About the Holy Fire

-One of the most important Christian ceremonies take place in the Aedicule every year, on the night before Easter Sunday.
+One of the most important Christian ceremonies takes place in the Aedicule every year, on the night before Easter Sunday.
 The Greek-Orthodox Patriarch of Jerusalem enters the Aedicule and comes out with the “Holy Fire.”
-Then, the fire is passed between thousands of believers, who want to take a bit of the holiness back home.
+Then, the fire is passed among thousands of believers, who want to take a bit of the holiness back home.